Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 On our second day, though, we woke up to find a thick layer of snow had covered the city overnight, totally transforming the cityscape.
 Our kids, who were born and raised in Taiwan, had never seen snow before (not counting a trip to Canada which they were too young to remember).

 The kids LOVED the snow and had great fun plodding around the city in it.
 We also devoted our third and final day in Innsbruck to visiting Seefeld, a ski resort town a short train ride away from Innsbruck, to really immerse ourselves in the snowy winter atmosphere.

 Below I’ll explain in great detail how we planned our three full days (four nights) in Innsbruck before moving on to our next destination: Bavaria, Germany with kids.

-If you’d like to follow read about other cities and countries we visited on the same trip before and after Innsbruck, here are my articles on Oman with kids, Istanbul with kids, Amalfi Coast with kids, Montenegro with kids, Dubrovnik with kids, Bavaria with kids, Prague with kids, Budapest with kids, and at the end of our trip, finally returning to Austria to visit Vienna with kids!
+If you’d like to follow read about other cities and countries we visited on the same trip before and after Innsbruck, here are my articles on Oman with kids, Istanbul with kids, Amalfi Coast with kids, Montenegro with kids, Croatia with kids, Dubrovnik with kids, Bavaria with kids, Prague with kids, Budapest with kids, and at the end of our trip, finally returning to Austria to visit Vienna with kids!

 Tips for Visiting Innsbruck with Children

 Normally we would start by visiting the main central attractions when visiting a new city, but in Innsbruck we decided to start with a day trip because we were tired of churches and architecture after our visit to Salzburg.

 The one kid-friendly place around Innsbruck that really stood out when I was planning our trip was Swarovski Kristallwelten, a crystal-themed attraction at the headquarters of Swarovski (the world’s most famous crystal producer) in the hills of Wattens, 13 kilometers east of Innsbruck.